Transactional emails

 Frequency policy

-The Frequency policy does not apply to transactional emails.
+The Frequency policy doesn't apply to transactional emails.